hkh112/cuFE/README.md

     The naive version IPFE on GPU: use svm_predict4().

     The parallel version of IPFE on GPU: use svm_predict5().
-There are two kinds of key generation and decryption functions. "_gui2" is merged version and "_gui3" is no merged version.\\
+There are two kinds of key generation and decryption functions. "_gui2" is merged version and "_gui3" is no merged version.

+    * You may also comment out one of the prediction functions for testing.

 3) It can be tested as follow commend.